-- you have previously had a baby with invasive GBS infection; - GBS has been found in your • urine in your current pregnancy; - GBS has been found on swabs from your vagina which have been taken for another reason during this pregnancy; - You have a high temperature during labour; - If you have an infection of the membranes around the baby (Chorioamnionitis).
+- You have previously had a baby with invasive GBS infection. - GBS has been found in your urine in your current pregnancy. - GBS has been found on swabs from your vagina which have been taken for another reason during this pregnancy. - You have a high temperature during labour. - You have an infection of the membranes around the baby (Chorioamnionitis).